Everest Base Camp Helicopter Tour

 Meanwhile, booking a private trip gives you more flexibility and allows you to enjoy the journey with your closed ones.
 The cost of a private charter for a single helicopter trip is 4500 USD for a group of 1-3 individuals.
 Meanwhile, if your group has 3 to 5 members, the private trip will cost you 5000 USD.
 Hence, if you plan to book a private helicopter trip to Everest Base Camp, the cost per individual varies depending on the size of your group.

-Note that there is a different pricing dynamics when it comes to private booking.
+Note that there is a different pricing dynamics when it comes to a private booking of the Everest Base Camp Helicopter Tour.
 When we take a private trip of 3 individuals or less, we don't have to divide the group in Pheriche for weight limitations.
 This lets the pilot avoid shuttling each subgroup to and from Pherice.
 In other words, the helicopter will take you directly from Lukla to EBC and Kala Patthar.
 Meanwhile, in a group of 4-5 individuals, the to and fro shuttling is needed, resulting in added costs.

-Everest Base Camp Helicopter Tour Photos / Videos
+Everest Base Camp Helicopter Tour with Landing Flight Gallery

 • Day 1:Helicopter tour from Kathmandu to Everest base camp and back